About Action on Pain

 * Judith Semmons * Ian Semmons

-Our Patron is Andrew Hughes, Huddersfield Town Assistant Manager
+Our Patron is Andrew Hughes, Sheffield United Assistant Manager

 “As a professional footballer I have experienced acute pain from time to time when on the end of injuries, and therefore have some small idea of what people affected by chronic pain have to put up with.
 I would encourage anyone suffering at present to contact Action on Pain – they are there to help, and who knows, they may be able to give you advice that leads to your pain easing.
 Even if you do not suffer at the moment give them a look and give generously to their fundraising because who knows what the future may hold!”